 A health system in need of urgent intensive care

-To say we need action for health is an understatement of titanic proportions.
+To say we need action for health is an understatement.

 Adelaide’s broken and battered hospital system collapsed to a new low on both May 3 and May 18 – a record 139 people waiting for a bed in emergency departments across the city, some for more than 24 hours.
-On May 3 there were eight mental health patients who had been waiting in the RAH emergency department for a bed for more than 60 hours.
+On May 3, eight mental health patients who had been waiting in the RAH emergency department for a bed for over 60 hours.

 The shocking numbers come at a time when SA Health is reportedly considering axing nurses and doctors at the Royal Adelaide Hospital and Queen Elizabeth Hospital as part of an internal savings plan.

 “Never before have we witnessed such appalling numbers of people waiting for a hospital bed.
 Never before have we witnessed such strain on our hospital system,’’ said ANMF (SA Branch) CEO/Secretary Adj Associate Professor Elizabeth Dabars AM.

 “This nonsense must end now.
 The Marshall Government simply must invest in more health care staff and more resources or it risks plunging the entire state into an unprecedented health crisis.
 Lives are at stake.’’

 The ANMF has been inundated with alarming reports by nursing and midwifery staff of excessive use of extra shifts, double shifts, overtime, and related missed/delayed care.

 We have urged SA Health chief executive Dr McGowan to act on these issues and we have also offered solutions.

 “We have again called on the Marshall Government to implement in full and as a matter of urgency Professor John Mendoza’s 10-point plan